Achilles Tendon Tear: What Is It?

 - Write out alphabet with foot twice a day

 - Start full weight bearing in boot and follow the protocol related to wedge removal

-- Gentle exercise on bicycle with boot
+- Gentle exercise on bicycle with boot in place

-- By 6 weeks the boot comes up to a neutral position, with gradual progression to this position completed by the removal of inserts from the boot
+- By 6 weeks the boot comes to a neutral position, with gradual progression to this position completed by the removal of inserts from the boot

 - Start physical therapy under supervision

-- Gradually wean from boot into open back shoe
+- Gradually wean from boot

 - Walking is the most important form of therapy at this point